 A tracheal shave is a simple procedure.
 The tracheal cartilage is removed so that your Adam’s apple no longer protrudes.

-- Adam’s apple reduction surgery is often performed under general anesthesia, in combination with other procedures.
+- Adam’s apple reduction surgery is often performed under general anaesthesia, in combination with other procedures.
 The technique takes approximately 30 minutes.
 If performed stand-alone local anesthesia can be used.

 - An incision is made around 2 cm under the chin, if possible, hidden inside a crease below the chin area.